-The only store completely dedicated to LEGO D&D and LEGO Pathfinder!
-Serving players and DMs alike!
+The only store completely dedicated to LEGO D&D and Pathfinder!
+Serving players and DMs alike, since 2019!

 Obviously there are a lot of Dungeon Masters who use plastic miniatures to enhance the gaming experience.
 Using LEGO® minifigures for Dungeons and Dragons is still a novel idea to many DMs, but it is lightweight, durable, movable, versatile, and retains value over time.